 There are two kinds of barcodes that you can use to identify your products:

-- Manufacturer barcodes
+- Manufacturer barcodes - Amazon barcodes

 Amazon does provide the option for eligible products to have Amazon apply the barcodes for you in exchange for a per-item fee, called FBA Label Service.

-If you choose to use FBA multi-channel fulfillment, you’ll likely incur some additional hefty fees.
+If you choose to use FBA Multi-Channel Fulfillment, you’ll likely incur some additional hefty fees.

 When you first send products to Amazon’s warehouses, you’ll need to prepare them to ensure that they are accepted.
 This involves labelling them correctly among other requirements.